simosas/VoiceStuffTool/README.md

 Download the VoiceStuffTool.rar file and unzip it.
 The program itself is VoiceStuffTool\bin\Debug\VoiceStuffTool.exe

+(if you don't know how to download it, look for the green "Code" button, it's up and to the right.
+Click it, then "Download ZIP")

 The .rar also contains the entire source code for the program.
 Due to GitHub size limits I could not just upload them as files.

 Usage: